Ashutosh46/Portfolio/README.md

 ## About me
 Hi There!
-I am Ashutosh Shukla, An individual with strong understanding of data analytics.
-Proficient in Python, Excel and SQL.
-I have comprehensive knowledge on Machine Learning and Deep Learning.
-Looking forward to build my career in the Data Science domain.
+I am Ashutosh Shukla, a Risk Analytics professional with 2 years of experience in Credit Risk model Validation and data driven decision making.
+Skilled in technical tools like Python, SQL and Excel with hands-on expertise in deriving actionable insights.
+Proficient in Statistics, Machine Learning, financial regulations and Data analytics and experience in working with Consultative environment.
 ## Projects -

 ### [Predicting Customer Lifetime value for an Auto Insurance company using Supervised Machine Learning](https://github.com/Ashutosh46/Project1.github.io)